Pakur railway station

-Pakur railway station (code:PKR) is an important station of Pakur district, located in Pakur, Jharkhand, India.
+Pakur railway station (code:PKR) is an important station on the Rampurhat-Malda Town section, located in Pakur, Jharkhand, India.
 There is a General and a First Class Waiting Room for the passengers.
 The railway line on the western side leads to a freight yard, which consists of BOXNHL and BOBYN freight rakes.
 A rail loco shed is also available at the freight yard.

 Trains

 Major Trains available from this railway station are as follows: